tmkeil/PocketRemoteControl/README.md

 # Remote Access App

-A lightweight and secure application enabling remote machine monitoring and shutdown via a React Native mobile app, a Python backend, and a Cloudflare tunnel.
-This setup is perfect for users who want to control and inspect local machines from anywhere without exposing their system to the open internet.
+This is a small self-built tool that lets me remotely check the status of my PC and shut it down via a React Native app.
+Just to learn more about APIs, JWT authentication, and backend/frontend interaction and python.
+The project combines a Python backend with a React Native frontend and exposes everything securely via a Cloudflare tunnel.
+I wanted to explore how to scan QR codes to log in, how to protect endpoints with tokens, and how to avoid CORS issues by using a simple proxy.
+It’s not meant to be production-grade - more like a personal sandbox to understand how all these pieces fit together.

 ---